Wait-Free SPSC Queues in Java

 Worse, the monitor lock itself lives in memory.
 When the producer acquires it, that cache line moves to CPU 0.
 When the consumer acquires it, it moves to CPU 1.
 Back and forth, thousands or millions of times per second:

-This is called cache line bouncing, and it turns an otherwise trivial operation into death by a thousand cuts.
+This is called cache line bouncing (also known as false sharing when it involves unrelated data), and it turns an otherwise trivial operation into death by a thousand cuts.
 Even if the critical section itself is tiny, the act of coordinating ownership of the lock pollutes caches, burns cycles on coherence traffic, and increases latency scatter for both producer and consumer.

 The wait-free revolution

-No CAS.
+No CAS (Compare-And-Swap).
 No retries.
 Just well-defined memory ordering between the two indices and the contents of the corresponding slots.
 If we respect those invariants, each side can operate independently and make progress without ever taking a shared lock.

 The implementation